All Episodes

 The Mexicans aren't going to stop drilling.

-That the Vietnamese would be drilling for oil in the Gulf of Mexico while we have actors running around and Democrats say, we gotta stop drilling.
+The Vietnamese geeve, who would have ever thought that the Vietnamese would be drilling for oil in the Gulf of Mexico while we have actors running around and Democrats say, we got to stop drilling.

 We have to stop drilling.